Yalchin001/DevJoint-Data-Analytics-Internship/Week-2-Excel/README.md

 - [Completed Excel Workbook](./superstore-sales-analysis.xlsx)
 - [Formula and PivotTable Documentation](./formula-documentation.md)
-- `screenshots/` — screenshots from the completed analysis and dashboard
+- `screenshots/` — screenshots from each completed checkpoint

 ---

-Week 2 gave me practical experience in taking an Excel dataset from the cleaning stage to analysis and finally presenting the results in an interactive dashboard.
+This week helped me practice the full Excel analysis process: preparing the data, using formulas, analyzing the results with PivotTables, and presenting the main findings in a dashboard.

 **Yalchin Hasanov**